sonyapat/journaling-desktop-app/README.md

 # journaling-desktop-app
-A secure personal-reflection journal built in Java that helps you capture private thoughts and track personal growth.
-Sign in with a protected account and rest easy, as entries are stored persistently to keep your reflections safe.
+A secure personal-reflection journal built in Java that helps the user capture private thoughts and track personal growth.
+Sign in with a protected account and rest easy, as entries are stored persistently to keep entries safe.